JaneliaSciComp/ossi-website/README.md

 1. Go to your repository on GitHub - on the banner indicating your branch is one commit ahead, click **Contribute** and then **Open a pull request**.
 2. Title your pull request "Add a project - [Project Name]".
 Include in the description any helpful notes or specific requests.
 3. In the panel on the right side of the screen, click the gear icon next to "Labels."
-Select the following labels, as appropriate:
+Select relevant labels, e.g.,:
    - New Project Page
    - Edit Project Page
    - New tags
-4. When you're finsihed, click "Create pull request" - your PR will be reviewed by the maintainers of the OSSI site.
+4. When you're finished, click "Create pull request" - your PR will be reviewed by the maintainers of the OSSI site.
 You may receive requests for changes before your PR is approved.